 There's something fishy about the hunts' claims of drifting scents

-Working for the League Against Cruel Sports can be rewarding but the daily reports coming into the head office of kills by hunts under the guise of trail hunting are simply heartbreaking - and being literally torn to pieces by packs of hounds and deer being chased for miles before being shot.
+Working for the League Against Cruel Sports can be rewarding but the daily reports coming into the head office of kills by hunts under the guise of trail hunting are simply heartbreaking -

 And this is 2018.
 Surely hunting was banned back in 2004?
 So what is going on here and what is the extent of the illegal hunting with packs of dogs across the British countryside?

 On my computer screen, video footage from hunt monitors and members of the public shows body parts of foxes, intestines in this case; hunts accompanied by masked terrier men on quad bikes armed with spades and caged terriers; a pack of fox hounds out of control in a cat sanctuary.
 This is just a fraction of the grisly scenes we have witnessed since the New Year.

 One of the latest incidents in early February in Hertfordshire saw 40 hounds invade a farm and terrorise around 65 alpacas, a gentle South American mammal kept for its wool.
 The shocked farm manager Nigel Beckwith described the experience as 'totally traumatic' and he feared for the alpacas who were 'highly stressed'.